top of page

 Each year the Night-Wolves run an in-house tournament for all players willing to put themselves forward for a chance at glory and gloating right.

-At each opportunity the Night-Wolves jump at the chance to take their South-London brand of hockey out to the world, in recent years traveling to Vancouver , Las Vegas and Japan as well as hosting home games for teams from as far as Russia and Montreal.
+At each opportunity the Night-Wolves jump at the chance to take their South-London brand of hockey out to the world, in recent years traveling to Vancouver , Las Vegas and Japan as well as hosting home games for teams from as far as Russia and Canada.

 In 2017 the Night-Wolves lost one of its original and most loved player James Graham, known to many on the team as Jim.